mzsmakr/PGSS/README.md

     `pip3.6 install -r requirements.txt -U`
     * If you don't have MySQL on your machine, comment out mysqlclient
     * If you don't have Postgresql on your machine, commment out psycopg2 and psycopg2-binary
-7. Configure config.py to set your monocle database and set
+7. Configure config.py to set your monocle database and set discord server setting if you use rssbot.py
 8. Run `python3.6 downloadfortimg.py`.
 If you don't want to download whole fort images in database, set `MAP_START` and `MAP_END` in `config.py`.
 9. Run `python3.6 raidscan.py` from the command line.
 When first run, raid_images and pokemon_images tables are added automatically.
 10. **Note.
 If you were running crop.bash for Frontend of ReadDevicePokeMap, stop crop.bash before running raidscan.py. raidscan.py itself gets screenshot image and crop with crop.py**.
 Don't worry, PGSS can identify gym images up to 99% of gyms automatically (without user input).